Reading Time: 4 minutes

 Companies that have a subscription model need a system that allows recurring payments, and you could think about one that has discounts for repeat business.

 It’s also important to remember that customers have different preferences for payment types.
 Some may always want to use their credit card, while others refuse to use it online, and if someone doesn’t see their preferred payment method as an option, they’ll often choose not to buy.
+The best processor for small businesses will have multiple choices for you and your customers.

 This is why it’s important to support multiple payment options.
 When you do, you’ll see an increase in the number of customers who complete their transaction with you.